-All students are required to complete the university's General Education (GenEd) curriculum (Analytical Reading & Writing, Mosaic I and II, Arts, Human Behavior, Global/World Society, U.S. Society, Race & Diversity, Science & Technology, Quantitative Literacy).
+All students are required to complete the university's General Education (GenEd) curriculum (Analytical Reading & Writing, Intellectual Heritage I and II, Arts, Human Behavior, Global/World Society, U.S. Society, Race & Diversity, Science & Technology, Quantitative Literacy).

 All CPH students must complete the College Core Course, HRPR 1001 Public Health: The Way We Live, Work and Play.

 Please note the Health Information Management program requires students to complete internships at facilities both on and off the University campus.
 These placements may require criminal background checks, Act 33/34 clearances and perhaps a drug screen.
 Placements may also require the student to maintain personal health insurance.
 The results of these requirements may limit and potentially eliminate placement options which can, in turn, result in an inability to meet graduation requirements.

 Students in the HIM program are required to satisfy the following prerequisite courses (before or while applying to the program) and professional courses (after being admitted to the program).
 A grade of C or better is required for all prerequisite and professional courses (a grade of C- is not acceptable).

 Health Information Management Prerequisites: